LIANE HANSEN, Host:

 HANSEN: He had fun with this Scrabble news.
 I just want to play a little clip from his show.

-Mr. STEPHEN COLBERT (Host, "The Colbert Report"): Best of all, at long last, my name is now a legal move.
+STEPHEN COLBERT: Best of all, at long last, my name is now a legal move.
 Unfortunately, those 14 letters only add up to 23 points, which is why tonight I'm announcing my new middle name: Qxyzzy.

 HANSEN: Q-X-Y-Z-Z-Y, we love it.
 Stephen Colbert from his show, "The Colbert Report."
 I was surprised to find out that you don't play much Scrabble.
 It's not really one of your games.